 - Review and provide feedback on selected site plan applications as determined by the Town, as described in section 41 of the Planning Act.

-- Participating or raising awareness through digital communication and/or social media the following events:
+- Promote community awareness by participating or raising awareness through digital communication and/or social media in various events.

-- Community Spirit Award for accessibility
+- Community Spirit Awards

 In 2024, the AAC accomplished its mandate and goal through the following deliverables: